denten-books/plain-text/2-surface.md

 Early programmable media could hardly be called ephemeral or immaterial.
-Anecdotes circulate in the digital humanities circles of Father Roberto Busa, the early (post-WWII) pioneer in the field of computational philology, carting his punch cards around Italy on a truck.[^ln3-busa] Code before its electromagnetic period was burdensome, fragile, unwieldy, and, most of all, visible.
+Anecdotes circulate in the digital humanities circles of Father Roberto Busa, the early pioneer in the field of computational philology, carting his punch cards around Italy on a truck in the 1960s.[^ln2-busa] Code before its electromagnetic period was burdensome, fragile, unwieldy, and, most of all, visible.